seermedical/hub-feedback-module-fw/led_code_release_v0/arduino_api.md

 ## Initialization Procedure

-If the accelerometer fails to start, the arduino will send "Couldnt start" over serial
+If the accelerometer fails to start, the arduino will send "Couldnt start\n" over serial

 ## Command Message Format